 At my current age, I have no further interest in less than stellar accommodations.
 I don't want to work while trying to have a vacation.
 I also don't care to drive, have deadlines, or try to find worthwhile activities along the way.

-Recently, I came to the conclusion that a bus tour might be an interesting alternative and something, I'd never tried.
+Recently, I came to the conclusion that a bus tour might be an interesting change and something, I'd never tried.
 Hence began my ideal seventeen day trip to the Maritimes.
 I have no idea when I became so interested in the east coast and Newfoundland.
 Perhaps it was the thought of lobsters, puffins, and friendly folks that tweaked my curiosity.
 Nonetheless, I booked and headed off on my Great Canadian adventure on July 10th of this year, while hubby opted for the opposite coast, family, camping, and a totally different set of adventures.

 So here begins my most recent journey.